-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline C. ELAC/DELAC (English Learner Parent Advisory Committee) continued to see a lack of parent participation.
-Three meetings were conducted over the 2023-24 school year: 10/24 1/25 E. The monthly school communication, "The Beacon," is sent in an English and Spanish version, to be delivered in digital and hardcopy form to 100% of families each year.
-4/25 There was an average of 10 or less families represented at each meeting.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline people attended that event.
+E. A hard copy of the school newsletter, "The Beacon", was delivered to 100% of students and families each month during the 2023-24 school year, in English and Spanish.
+A digital copy is given only upon request.
+The Parent Square, communications app, has made the delivery of a digital school newsletter possible. continued to see a lack of parent participation.
+Thre e meetings were conducted over the 2023-24 school year: 10/24 1/25 There was an average of 10 or less families represented at each meeting.
 D. The Native American Educational Advisory Committee met 3 times during the 2023-24 school year.
-9/19 3/19 5/17
+12/17 2/25

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline On May 17th, and Honor Gathering was held to celebrate the academic and individual accomplishments of students TK-12 grades.
-Around 100 people attended that event.
-E. A hard copy of the school newsletter, "The Beacon", was delivered to 100% of students and families each month during the 2023- 24 school year, in English and Spanish.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 5/30 (Honor Gathering) On May 30th, an Honor Gathering was held to celebrate the academic and individual accomplishments of students TK-12 grades.
+Around 100 plus people attended that event which acknowledged Native American student achievement in academics, attendance and special recognition E. A hard copy of the school newsletter, "The Beacon", was delivered to 100% of students and families each month during the 2024-25 school

+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline year, in English and Spanish.
 A digital copy is given only upon request.
 The Parent Square, communications app, has made the delivery of a digital school newsletter possible.